terrazzoapp/terrazzo/www/src/pages/docs/reference/schema.md

 - ✅ when `colorblind` mode is enabled, it prevents standard red from being used
 - ✅ in code, switching from `standard` to `colorblind` mode automatically creates the palette

 There’s a lot of flexibility you can unlock with modes.
-[Read more about using modes][concepts-modes]
+[Read more about using modes][modes]

 ## Examples